bsenftner/ffvideo/README.md

    - An embedded web browser as the "Help" window
    - Lots in-code of documentation describing how, what and why

-When playing an HD film trailer from a local SSD drive, frame rates as high as 700 fps can be achieved while only using 2 cores of a Ryzen 7.
+When playing an HD film trailer from a local SSD drive, frame rates as high as ~~700~~ 70 fps (after reverting fo FFmpeg 4.2.3) can be achieved while only using 2 cores of a Ryzen 7.
 Extended time tests show no memory leakage or stale/dead thread acculumation.

 Although vcpkg is used, integration issues led to independant building of Boost, FFmpeg, GLEW, and WxWidgets.
 For these reasons the following environment variables are used within the project's Visual Studio 2019 solution and VS projects to locate these libraries:
  - **BoostRoot**    Set to root of the Boost 1_76_0 directory hierarchy
- - **FFmpegRoot**   Set to the FFmpeg installation directory root, author used version 4.4
+ - **FFmpegRoot**   Set to the FFmpeg installation directory root, author used version ~~4.4~~ 4.2.3 - new build with FFmpeg 4.2.3 is more stable, see below
+ - **FFmpegDebugRoot** Set to the FFmpeg debug build directory root
  - **FFvideoRoot**  Set to the github root of this project
  - **GLEWRoot**     Set to root of GLEW 2.2.0
  - **kvsRoot**      Set to the github root of https://github.com/bsenftner/kvs